nepoxiii/no-lib/README.md

 vue.js components library

 ## Add to your project
-- Install with `git submodule add https://github.com/nepoxiii/no-lib.git the-path-you-want-to-put`.
+- Install with `git submodule add https://github.com/nepoxiii/no-lib.git the-path-you-want-to-put/no-lib`.
 - Add `no-style.css` path in your `nuxt.config.js`.
 Use like classic component you know.